 When your thermostat displays error code e73, it means that the Rc wire is not receiving power.

 This might be as easy as the breaker being turned off, but it may also be something with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
-If nothing looks to be out of place, it’s best to contact a local professional.
+After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
+If nothing looks to be out of place, it’s best to speak with a local professional.